subhocse/DataAnalysisProjects/RetailSalesAnalysis-Python/README.md

 Datasets used in this analysis are located in the `data/` directory.
 Ensure that the necessary CSV files are present before running the notebook.

-## 🖼️ Visualizations

-Visual outputs generated during the analysis are saved in the `images/` directory.
-These include bar charts, line graphs, heatmaps, and more to support the findings.

 ## 🤝 Contributing